We Have Come to Your City for Kürtőskalács

 Where We Ate

 We ate all breakfasts at the hotel.
 For lunch we dined at Piknik Pavilion (above) once, at our cooking class once, in the park once and at ÉS Bisztró.
 We loved ÉS Bisztró and will head back next time we’re in Budapest.
-For dinner we ate at TG Italiano twice, at Trattoria Mamma once and also at Rosenstein.
+For dinner we ate at TG Italiano twice, at Trattoria Mamma once (closed now) and also at Rosenstein.
 We chose the first two as they were close to the hotel (Trattoria Mamma is almost next door) when the kids requested Italian.
 Both were family-friendly.
 Rosenstein is a short drive away but is worth the trip – excellent game dishes, interesting Jewish/Hungarian touches, and, being family-run, very kid-friendly.

 Where We Shopped